loujemouse/SEPwC_landslides_python/README.md

 not find a decent function to work out the distance from a value in Python.
 So I had to write one.
 This is the test suite for that code.

-## The data
+### The data

-There are a number of rasters and shapefiles for this task:
+There are a number of rasters and shapefiles for this task in the /data folder:

  - `AW3D30.tif` - topography data
  - `Confirmed_faults.shp` - fault location data